William Ross (poet): Life

-Tragically, Mòr Ros rejected the impoverished poet's advances and, in 1782, she instead married an English sailor from Liverpool named Captain Samuel Clough.
-William Ross was devastated and, according to the oral tradition, prayed for Mrs. Clough to one day feel the burning flames of unrequited love, allegedly with both tragic and unintended consequences.
+Mòr Ros rejected William Ross's advances and, in 1782, she married an English sailor from Liverpool named Captain Samuel Clough.
+William Ross was devastated and, according to the oral tradition, prayed for Mrs. Clough to one day experience unrequited love, allegedly with both tragic and unintended consequences.
 According to the Oxford Dictionary of National Biography, "legend has it that Ross died of love, but if he did it was a lengthy process".

 Despite the poet's many versifications of his loss and heartbreak over the marriage of Mòr Ros, he was also capable of poking fun at his own sorrow, as he did in the self-flyting poem Oran eadar am Bàrd agus Cailleach-mhilleadh-nan-dàn ("Exchange of Verses between the Poet and the Hag-who-spoils-poems").
 In that poem, we also, according to Derick Thomson, "see [Ross] deflating his own romantic, poetic conceptions about the ideal loved-one."